 Some people stay in their house because the idea of selling hasn’t even occurred to them.
 While the house might not be meeting their needs, the idea of moving is a distant thought.
 We become so comfortable in our houses, that we fail to remember that we don’t have to live there forever!
 How do you know when it’s time to sell your Southern California house?
 We will give you a few signs below!

 Sometimes selling can seem more cumbersome than living in a cramped or run-down home.
 We have all been there.
 We know our home is no longer working for us, however, we stay because it is our “home” after-all.
 But you don’t have to stay there forever.
 It might be difficult leaving a home where you have made so many memories, but there comes a point when selling becomes absolutely necessary.

 How To Know When It’s Time to Sell in Southern California

 You Need More Space!

 What would having more room mean for you?
 You could finally have the quiet office you have been dreaming about or a pool built in the yard.
 Your house shouldn’t feel cramped or as if two people are living on top of one another.
-There are plenty of available homes available right now in Riverside County, there is no reason why you should feel stuck in a tiny home!
+There are plenty of available homes available right now in Southern California, there is no reason why you should feel stuck in a tiny home!
 Give yourself a little space!

 Your House is TOO Big